 Is Medigap better than Medicare Advantage plans in Cedar Rapids, IA?

-Depending on your health needs in Cedar Rapids, Medigap may be better than Medicare Advantage.
-Medicare Advantage offers a low premium, while Medigap fills Original Medicare’s coverage gaps.
+Medigap may be better than Medicare Advantage, depending on your health needs in Cedar Rapids.
+Medicare Advantage offers a low premium, while Medicare Supplement plans fill the gaps in Original Medicare’s coverage.

 Is Medicare Part A and Part B free in Cedar Rapids, IA?